weakish/weakish.github.com/dive-into/osx.md

 ## Create a Bootable Installer

-I created a bootable installer to install macOS offline, incase that something went wrong macOS can be installed from Internet in recovery mode, but it is unreliable and slow.
+I created a bootable installer to install macOS offline, in case that something went wrong.
+Although macOS can be installed from Internet in recovery mode, it is unreliable and slow.
 I first tried a Sandisk 16GB USB drive, and it failed during copying the installer content.
 Then I tried a Toshiba 32GB USB drive, and the creation succeeded.
 I am not sure if 16GB is too small or macOS installer is fussy on USB drive models.

 [installer]: https://support.apple.com/en-us/HT201372

+I also set secure boot to medium security, to avoid connecting to Apple servers when installing operating systems.

 ## Enable TouchID for sudo